 It is also important for drivers to remember that under Michigan law, their no-fault auto insurance coverage also includes residual liability coverage that can apply if another party is injured by the policyholder.
 At a minimum, this coverage must include at least $20,000 in bodily injury liability coverage per person injured in a single accident with a $40,000 total accident minimum, as well as $10,000 for property damage in an accident that occurred in another state.

 Dealing with any insurance adjuster can be challenging, even if you think your claim is simple and straightforward.
 Insurance companies typically look for all the reasons they can find to deny a claim or justify the lowest possible settlement offer, sometimes engaging in bad faith tactics in their efforts to avoid paying out fair settlements.
-Having a Detroit car accident lawyer help you will dramatically reduce the chance of encountering such mistreatment.
+Having a Detroit car accident lawyer help you can dramatically reduce the chance of encountering such mistreatment.

-As soon as an insurance company sees that a claimant has legal counsel, it will be more inclined to process the claim efficiently and in good faith.
+As soon as an insurance company sees that a claimant has legal counsel, it might be more inclined to process the claim efficiently and in good faith.
 If any unexpected complications arise with your claim, your attorney can direct you as to how to resolve these problems efficiently.
 Once you receive a settlement offer, your attorney can review it to ensure it is fair and reasonable under the terms of the policy.

 Michigan’s no-fault auto insurance law is meant to curb the number of lawsuits filed in response to motor vehicle crashes, so it is only possible for an injured driver to file a personal injury suit after an accident under certain conditions.
 Generally, if an accident caused severe damages that far exceed the scope of available auto insurance, such as a catastrophic injury resulting in permanent disability, the victim is likely eligible to file a personal injury suit.